-Northern Ireland royalists on The Mall ahead of coronation
+Northern Ireland royalists on The Mall ahead of Coronation

 "Once we find a spot we will set base camp up - we just have to find a gap and take it over."

-Michael added: "This is a once in a lifetime opportunity - there hasn't been a coronation in 70 years."
+Michael added: "This is a once in a lifetime opportunity - there hasn't been a Coronation in 70 years."

 Stormont dignitaries expected